 The values of the stochastic momentum indicator also oscillate between +100 to -100.

-Whenever the current closing price is higher than the midpoint or median value of the high low range, the indicator is above zero.
-Likewise, when the close is below the middle, the indicator will show a negative value.
+The indicator is above zero when the current closing price is higher than the midpoint or median value of the high low range.
+Likewise, the indicator will show a negative value when the close is below the middle.

 Traders and analysts interpret the SMI in much the same way as the stochastic oscillator.

-If the indicator shows extreme values, it is considered a signal of overbought or oversold conditions in the market.
-It is also used in conjunction with volume indicators to determine whether the momentum has significant buying or selling pressure.
+If the indicator shows extreme values, it is considered a signal of overbought or oversold conditions.
+It is also used with volume indicators to determine whether the momentum has significant buying or selling pressure.

 Traders use this indicator in a variety of ways, including the following: